Asian Film Award for Best Actor

 The Asian Film Award for Best Actor is presented annually by the Asian Film Awards Academy (AFAA), a non-profit organization founded by Busan International Film Festival, Hong Kong International Film Festival and Tokyo International Film Festival with the shared goal of celebrating excellence in Asian cinema.

-It was first presented in 2007.
+History

+It was first presented in 2007 during the first edition of the awards.
+South Korean actor Song Kang-ho was the first recipient of the award for his role as Park Gang-du in the monster film The Host.
+The most recent winner is Sean Lau for his work in the Honk Kong family drama Papa.